 Your office manager, Lisa, has chronic back pain and starts missing work due to flare-ups.
 She’s an “eligible employee” under the FMLA, so you provide her the proper FMLA notices and a medical certification form so you can determine whether the time off qualifies for FMLA leave.
 She returns the medical certification on time.
 When reviewing the form, you see that under “Frequency” the doctor wrote “unknown,” and under “Duration” the doctor wrote “indefinite.”
 Should you designate her absences as FMLA?

-- Can you request more information?
-Yes.
-You have the right to get an explanation of the frequency and duration of Lisa’s leave from the doctor.
+- You should request more information from Lisa.
+In fact, you have the right to get an explanation of the frequency and duration of an employee’s leave from the doctor.

-- How should you proceed?
-You should give Lisa at least seven days to resolve it on her own, and then you may contact her healthcare provider for more information, with Lisa’s authorization.
+- For next steps, you should give Lisa at least seven days to resolve it on her own, and then you may contact her healthcare provider for more information, with Lisa’s authorization.
 Note that contact should never be made by the employee’s direct supervisor.
 Instead, have your human resources specialist or leave administrator, a senior manager of the company, or another healthcare provider make the call.

-- Can you verify other details provided?
-You have the right to seek clarification or authentication of the information provided — but don’t go beyond what’s asked on the form.
+- You have the right to seek clarification or authentication of any information provided — but don’t go beyond what’s asked on the form.
 For example, you can call the doctor to confirm the answers to those questions, but you can’t ask other questions about the employee’s medical situation or personal data.